portainer/portainer-docs/docs/v2.0/endpoints/aci.md

 # Add a Azure Container Instace Endpoint

 Portainer CE allows you to deploy and manage apps in Azure Container Instances quickly and easily and like no other tool.
-There is no need to type commands in via CLI or go to Azure Portal to manage your containers; Portainer does it all.
+There is no need to type commands via CLI or go to Azure Portal to manage your containers; Portainer does it all.
 Simply deploy Portainer in an Azure container and manage it like any other node.

 ## Requirements

-Before to connect to your Azure Subscription, you need to create an Azure AD Application.
-You can find information about how do it in this [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+Before connecting to your Azure Subscription, you need to create an Azure AD Application.
+YFor more information see the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 ## Adding an ACI Endpoint